isambard-sc/conch/README.md

 Conch can be run as a simple binary.
 They can be downloaded from [releases].

-Create the signing key and config file as above (editing the config file to point to the local location of the signing key).
+Create the config file as above (editing it to point to the local location of the signing key).
 You can then run it with:

 ```sh